Gagosti/project-api/README.md

 yarn install
 ```

-## :café: Initializing API
+## Initializing API
 Run the application with
 ```
 rails s
 ```

-* It will start the app on localhost:3000
+It will start the app on localhost:3000

 This README would normally document whatever steps are necessary to get the
 application up and running.